-About 1 of every 4 of breast cancers are HER2-positive.
-That means the cancer cells have more of the protein HER2.
+About 1 of every 5 of breast cancers are HER2-positive.
+That means the cancer cells have more of a protein called HER2, human epidermal growth factor receptor 2.
 It causes these cells to grow and spread faster than the ones with normal levels of the protein.

-This cancer is more aggressive than other types, but there are treatments to help.
-You’ll work together with your doctor to come up with a treatment plan that's best for you.
+You’ll work with your doctor to review the treatment options and come up with a plan that's best for you.